etnt/Dogs/README.md

 * The use of the ROOM database
 * The use of Hilt dependency injection

+But one thing lead to another and I also had to learn things like:

+* Storing a counter as an Encrypted Shared Preference.
+* Storing images, marked as favorites, on local internal storage.
+* Create an image gallery with an animated zoom effect.

 The app is organized according to the MVI principle, which means:

 * The UI observes changes to any data it depends on and re-renders accordingly.